Stocking your food pantry is easy if you have all the money in the world. However, stocking your pantry on a budget can be a little tricky.

 - 8 Tips On How To Not Spend Money This Month

-Oats are not just for oatmeal, although oatmeal is amazing.
-It is shocking how many recipes you can add oats to.
+Oats are not just for oatmeal, although oatmeal is terrific.
+It is shocking how many recipes you can add oats too.

-From meatloaf filler to 5 ingredient granola bars to a simple breakfast food…oats are a great staple to have on hand.
+Oats are a great staple to have on hand, from meatloaf filler to 5 ingredient granola bars to a simple breakfast food.
+Oats are a great staple to have on hand.
 The great thing is that a big container of oats is very inexpensive.

 I know that canned beans are easy, but the cost can add up.
-If you are on a tight budget then dried beans are the way to go.
+So if you are on a tight budget, dried beans are the way to go.

 Dried beans are very cheap.
 Buy the biggest bag you can find because they have a long shelf life.